 Country: The U.S.

 Allbirds is a digitally native brand that sells clothing.
-Outside its online store, customers can only buy the products in a limited number of stores across the U.S. Reducing the environmental impact of production is the top priority of the brand—that’s why it uses the latest sustainability practices during production.
+Outside its online store (which one of the top Shopify stores), customers can only buy the products in a limited number of stores across the U.S. Reducing the environmental impact of production is the top priority of the brand—that’s why it uses the latest sustainability practices during production.

 Year founded: 2016